 @EVAL[expression[=displayformat]]: Evaluates a mathematical expression and returns its value in the format specified by displayformat or in the default format.
 Parameter Interpretation below describes what expression may contain.
 Display precision and output format below explains the result format.

 The expression can contain environment variables and other variable functions, and may use any of the operators listed below. @EVAL also supports parentheses (to control evaluation order), commas, hexadecimals and decimal separators.
 Parentheses can be nested. @EVAL will strip leading and trailing zeros from the result unless you use the output formatting operators.

 @EVAL supports very large numbers.
-The maximum size is 30,000 digits (15,000 digits to the left of the decimal point and 15,000 decimal places).
+The maximum size is 2,147,483,647 digits in Windows x64.
+(Windows x86 will be limited by memory to much less).
 If you want to use more than the default decimal values you'll need to change your @Eval Precision configuration options or use the "=x.y" format in @EVAL.
 The integer-only operators (AND, OR, and XOR) are limited to 64-bit integers.

 Expression may contain environment and internal variables, array variables, and variable functions.
 After all variables and functions have been expanded, it must be composed only of numeric strings and names of functions in Trigonometric and transcendental functions or Other functions, connected by Arithmetic operators and optionally grouped with parentheses.

 @EVAL permits you to simplify expression by dropping the % percent mark in front of the names of environment variables.
 This also prevents the TCC parser from expanding (possibly erroneously) variables before passing them to @EVAL.
 You must include % for internal variables and variable functions. @EVAL also permits you to use characters which normally have special meaning for TCC e.g., & < > ^ | without disabling their special meaning or quoting them.